VagTsop/Design-Patterns/README.md

 - **Mark Task as Completed**: Marks a task as completed.
 You will be prompted to select a task by its number.

 - **Delete Task**: Deletes a task from the list.
 You will be prompted to select a task by its number.

+- **Set Sorting Strategy**: Allows you to choose the sorting strategy for listing tasks.
+You can sort tasks by title or by type.

 - **Exit**: Exits the application.